What is the Ann Arbor UV index scale today?

 Ultraviolet Radiation Reflection from Surfaces

-Highly reflective surfaces can increase surrounding levels of solar UV including concrete, snow, glass, water and polished metals (see source).
+Highly reflective surfaces — including concrete, snow, glass, water and polished metals — can increase the surrounding levels of solar UV (see source).

 Material Reflected Solar UV Rays (%) Effective UV Index UV Color